-Characteristics of Longhorns Desirable Objectionable Undesirable 7.
-Brisket Trim and free from excessive fleshiness Excessive fat, downward sloping and excessive dewlap 8.
-Heart Girth Elliptical and full Pinched girth 9.
-Back Strong topline with slope upward from shoulders to hook bones Extreme swayback 10.
-Loin Reasonably broad and full Extremely narrow and low 1 .
-Ribs Moderately well sprung, elliptical Slab sided 12.
-Hooks Broad, reasonable prominent and sloping downward toward pin bones Narrowness in hooks 13.
-Rump Long, moderately sloping from hooks to pins Short, narrow and extremley droopy 14.
-Tail Long with full switch Very short tail Wry tail 15.
-Hindquarters Reasonably broad and muscular, moderately wide at pins Extremely narrow Double muscling C. Color 1.
-Coat an those of the rainbow.
-There were grullas - so named because they had so, washed out and Jersey creams - a ched with white, brown and red; when the peppered; reds of all shades existed being very common; paints of maints of maints of breath of breath of the common breath of the c I the hue of the sandhill crane, also Ill hues of "yellow", browns with hites both clearly bright and dirty accept the dark richness
+Characteristics of Longhorns Desirable Objectionable Undesirable Frim and free from excessive fleshiness Excessive rat, downward sloping and excessive dewlap Elliptical and full Pinched girth Strong topline with slope upward from shoulders to hook bones Extreme swayback Reasonably broad and full Extremely narrow and low Moderately well sprung, elliptical Slab sided Broad, reasonable prominent and sloping downward toward pin bones Narrowness in hooks Long, moderately sloping from hooks to pins Short, narrow and extremley droopy Long with full switch Very short tail Wrytail 15.
+Hindquarters Reasonably broad and muscular, moderately wide at pins Extremely narrow Double muscling "Their colors were more varied tha ringstreaked blue, speckeld blue; grealled mouse-colored, or slate duns bay points; blacks, solid and splotel speckled; many sabinas, red-and-we characteristic of Hereford, pale red the back was common, as in the mu The shading and combinations of co "Their colors were more varied than those of the rainbow.
+There were brindles; blues-mulberry blue, ringstreaked blue, speckeld blue; grullas - so named because they had the hue of the sandhill crane, also called mouse-colored, or slate duns, washed out and Jersey creams - all hues of "yellow", browns with bay points; blacks, solid and splotched with white, brown and red; whites both clearly bright and dirty speckled; many sabinas, red-and-white peppered; reds of all shades except the dark richness characteristic of Hereford, pale reds being very common; paints of many combinations.
+The line along the back was common, as in the mustang breed.
+Coarse brown hairs around the ears were characteristic.
+The shading and combinations of colors were so various that no two were alike."
+J. Frank Dobie. rindles; blues-mulberry blue, the hue of the sandhill crane, also I hues of "yellow", browns with tes both clearly bright and dirty cept the dark richness ny combinations.
+The line along ound the ears were characteristic.